django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 <img src="http://www.mit.edu/~asheesh/sec-talk/github-polls-app-password.png">

 Note:

-* Default passwords
+* Default passwords / urls
-* Components with known vulnerabilities
+* Components with known vulnerabilities (older versions, plugins)
-- As we go through the other examples in this lulz section, you'll see different security issues that affected different sites.
-To help you keep track of them, Jacky and Nicole and I made a notes page (which we'll give to you at the end of the first hour) which reminds you of the specific attacks that each worked against each example.
+- As we go through the other examples in this section, you'll see different security issues that affected different sites.
-- So feel free to focus on being entertained, as we go through the rest of these examples, but remember that there is a test at the end -- you're going to actually have to use these attacks against some sample sites.
+- As we go through the rest of these examples, remember that there is a test at the end -- you're going to actually have to use these attacks against some sample sites.

----
+- Most of these are unchanged from Asheesh's tutorial in 2015.
+The bulk of my work was in updating the actual interactive app.
+The graphics / design may look dated, but the attacks are still relevant.

 ---